NODE-CONSTANT//UNCLASSIFIED — ACCESS LOGGED

 Forensics across chains and time.

-Real-time multi-chain fund tracing and DeFi hack recovery across 6+ networks.
-Traces stolen funds across chains and mixers, detects exploit patterns, and coordinates emergency freeze requests with exchange compliance teams.
+Multi-chain fund tracing and DeFi hack recovery across 6+ networks.
+Traces stolen funds across chains and mixers, detects exploit patterns, and prepares emergency freeze requests for exchange compliance teams.

 6+Chains